sslover/designing-for-data-personalization/syllabus.md

     * Review the following p5js examples & documentation:
         * [Getting Started Guide](https://github.com/processing/p5.js/wiki/p5.js-overview)
         * [createCanvas](http://p5js.org/reference/#/p5/createCanvas).
-See the Getting Started Guide for information on how to create a p5js canvas within a specific HTML element (rather than the entire body)
+See the Getting Started Guide for information on how to create a p5js canvas within a specific HTML element (rather than within the entire body itself)
         * [loadJSON](http://p5js.org/reference/#/p5/loadJSON).
 Pay special attention to preload()
         * [p5js Objects](http://p5js.org/examples/examples/Objects_Objects.php) and [p5js Array of Objects](http://p5js.org/examples/examples/Objects_Array_of_Objects.php)

     * 2 options
         * 1) Write a simple p5js sketch that takes a dataset and visualizes it in a way that helps the user understand it.
 Could be based around charts, animations, text, etc. Bonus: can you combine your p5js sketch/canvas with other elements on the Webpage?
 A possibility is adding a p5js sketch to your week 2 project.
-        * 2) Continue on your work from last week or create an entirely new example that uses a JS script to get data and generate in it on a webpage in an interesting way.
+        * 2) Continue on your work from last week or create an entirely new small project that uses a JS script to get data and generate in it on a webpage in an interesting way.

     * Start Work on Design Challenge 1 - Making Data Personal & Playful
         * **By next week's class, you should be 100% clear on how you are getting your data (whether it is from a 3rd party API or your own JSON)**